MartijnDwars/metaborg.github.io/stratego/language/09-traversal-strategies.md

     alldownup2(s1, s2) = rec x((s1 <+ all(x)); s2)
     alltd-fold(s1, s2) = rec x(s1 <+ all(x); s2)

-Finally, the following strategies select the _leaves_ of a tree, where the determination of what is a leaf is upto a parameter strategy.
+Finally, the following strategies select the _leaves_ of a tree, where the determination of what is a leaf is up to a parameter strategy.

     leaves(s, is-leaf, skip: a * (a -> a) -> a) =
       rec x((is-leaf; s) <+ skip(x) <+ all(x))